Is marijuana legal in Connecticut?

 Can I grow my own marijuana at home?

-Beginning October 2021, qualified medical patients may cultivate up to 6 plants for personal use, max 12 per household.
+As of October 2021, qualified medical patients are allowed cultivate up to 6 plants for personal use (3 immature and 3 mature), with a limit of 12 per household.
 Beginning July 2023, recreational users may grow with the same limits.